HansZimmer5000/PostgreSQL-Deployment-Tester/cluster/README.md

 Following the configuration | how to adjust it:
 - Docker Swarm Nodes / Hosts
     - all hosts' root users are reachable via ssh on port 22 | If another port is used for SSH, change ssh command at `ssh_scp.sh`.
-    - ssh authenticates to hosts via ssh keys in the `keys` folder | TODO
+    - ssh authenticates to hosts via ssh keys in the `keys` folder | If your host needs another key, rename that key to `dsnkey` and set it in the `keys` folder.
+Basically replace the old key.
     - hosts IPs | Adjustable in the .env.sh file
-    - Keepaliveds VIP & interface and `sub_setup.sh:get_ip` must be matched with what is running on the postgres machines! | TODO
+    - Keepaliveds VIP & interface and `sub_setup.sh:get_ip` must be matched with what is running on the postgres machines! | Before start, logging to your host and see which IP it has, set the values in the `.env.sh` file accordingly.
-    - there are at maximum three hosts | TODO
+    - Hostnames | It is expected for Docker Nodes to have the hostname according to `docker-swarm-node<X>.localdomain`, where `<X>` is replaced with a number from 1 to the max host count.
+    - there are at maximum three hosts | The problem lies when the script uses the above mentioned hostnames!
+Currently each host is hard coded (e.g. no "for all" function), so in case you want to add more hosts, add the hostnames to the other hardcoded hostnames (`docker_helper.sh:update_labels` and `vm_setup.sh`)
 - Postgres Cluster
-    - There is only one provider per Cluster | TODO
+    - There is only one provider per Cluster | TODO as some parts work on the basis of this without checking if there really is only one provider.
-    - There are 0 or more subscriber per Cluster | TODO
+    - There are 0 or more subscriber per Cluster | No Problem as long as their container name follows the name after deploying the stack (e.g. `pg10_db.1` for the `first container` of the `db service` of the `pg10 stack`.)
     - old version is 9.5.18 | Change would affect Images and parts of the script thats checks the postgres version
     - new version is 10.13 | Change would affect Images and parts of the script thats checks the postgres version
     - Postgres Images need to have pglogical2 installed | No way around that without massive changes